ayush65/front-row-video-library/README.md

-## Video Library Backend
+## Front Row Video Library

-This folder contains the Mock Backend created for Video Library App.
+This folder contains the Mock Backend created for Front Row  Video Library App.
 It contains different API end-points and database configuration for building Video Library; so that you can focus on building Frontend.

+we have diffrent pages as per the users need and accessability and easy use